abishekatp/notes/QC/100_SS_Classical_Information.md

 * Not all operations are deterministic.
 Some of the operation can change the state of the classical system in a probabilistic way.
 For example If you take a torch light example.
 Think of this torch light as a smart torch light.
 It will change the brightness of the light based on the darkness of the enviroment using some sensors.

 * So to make this idea simple we will say the torch light is represented by two classical system.
-One representing status of torch light `Σ = {OFF, ON}` and another system representing the brightness of torch light `Σ1 = {LOW, HIGH}`.
+One representing status of torch light `Σ = {OFF, ON}` and another single system representing the brightness of torch light `Σ1 = {LOW, HIGH}`.
 Now this `Σ1` depends on the environmental conditions.
-So the operations applied on this system will be probabilistic.
+So the operations applied on this new system $\Sigma 1$ will be probabilistic.

 $$ |LOW\rangle = \begin{pmatrix} 1 \\ 0\end{pmatrix} $$
 $$ |HIGH\rangle = \begin{pmatrix} 0 \\ 1\end{pmatrix} $$

+> Don't think about the relationships between $\Sigma$ and $\Sigma 1$.
+We will see about their relationship and how we can represent them together in a blog about multiple systems.
+As of now consider $\Sigma$ and $\Sigma 1$ are two separate individual classical systems.

 * When probability of darkness is larger, then the probability of state HIGH will be higher.
 For example $ Pr(HIGH) = \frac{3}{4} $ and $ Pr(LOW) = \frac{1}{4} $.